Lake Havasu City, Arizona: Events

 Lake Havasu City is an active event destination for a wide range of people.
 During spring months, the community is joined by university students for spring break.
 In 1995, Lake Havasu City was featured during MTV's Spring Break coverage.
 Attendance during Spring Break has taken a downturn in recent years, as the city has declined to issue permits to the large party organizers.

 For boaters, March to September are the prime months on Lake Havasu.
 The city is also home to the International World Jet Ski Final Races, multiple professional fishing tournaments, custom boat regattas, the Western Winter Blast pyrotechnics convention, Havasu 95 Speedway, the Chilln-n-Swilln Beer Festival annual charity event, the Havasu Triathlon, and the Havasu Balloon Festival & Fair.

 During the winter months, the community is joined by retirees from colder regions of the country and Canada.
 During this period, multiple events are held on McCulloch Boulevard.
 Typically during the second weekend of February, McCulloch Boulevard is home to Winterfest, an annual event which draws thousands of visitors and residents for two days of food, activities, entertainment, and products from over 200 vendors from across the United States.

 Geography

 Lake Havasu City is located in southwestern Mohave County on the east side of Lake Havasu, a reservoir on the Colorado River.
 It is 60 mi south of Kingman, the Mohave county seat, and 193 mi northwest of Phoenix.

-According to the United States Census Bureau, the city has a total area of 46.4 sqmi, of which 0.05 sqmi, or 0.10%, are water.
+According to the United States Census Bureau, the city has an area of 46.385 sqmi, of which 46.339 sqmi is land and 0.046 sqmi (0.10%) is water.